Kahitoz/Watermarking-on-Videos/Readme.md

 # About this Project
-The project is the demonstration of how can we implement the watermark on the videos The project is mainly about buiding an api now much of the frontend part is paid attention
+The project is the demonstration of how can we implement the watermark on the videos The project is mainly about buiding an api not much of the frontend part is paid attention

 # Project Setup